-The IAU Working Group for Planetary System Nomenclature has approved new names for three craters on Mars: Betio, Byala, and Halba.
+The IAU Working Group for Planetary System Nomenclature has approved names for two craters on Mars: Catota and Dunkassa.
 For more information, see the Gazetteer of Planetary Nomenclature.

-The IAU Working Group for Planetary System Nomenclature has approved the name Sitrah for a crater on Mars.
-For more information, see the map of MC-24 in the Gazetteer of Planetary Nomenclature.
+The IAU Working Group for Planetary System Nomenclature has approved names for three mensae on Mars: Coprates Mensa, Ius Mensa, and Melas Mensa.
+For more information, see the Gazetteer of Planetary Nomenclature.